BrickEater/js-learning/README.md

 # js-learning
 general projects from odin project

+27/11/2022 - Almost done the RPS game.
+Pretty straight forward and I'm using a lot of stuff I remember from learning python.I'm excited to finish these things and move on to stuff that will help me to get a job.
+Whatever that is... :P

 26/11/2022 - I got the RPS game working.
 I make a few different mistakes but realized early the problem.
 Honestly, they seem like the kind of mistakes that you could make an have no idea what the fuck is going on.
 The major thing was I made 2 functions that picked rock, paper, or scissors for the computer and the player and I would call them each time I printed to the consol but since these functions have a rng in them they would change very time I called the function.
 I changed it so be a variable that has the function assigned to it and called the variable in the console logs so it was only calling the function once.

 25/11/2022 - I have to make a rock paper scissors game and I think it should be fine.
 I feel like I've made something like this in other languages and the tik tak toe game I did in react should be a big help.
 I'll make some.
 I'll probably make an internal readme for the game itself to plan it out and have some pseudocode in there.